Home Chemistry Analytical Chemistry Gas Chromatography

 Principle and Working of Gas Chromatography

 Separation in gas chromatography is feasible by partitioning the sample between a mobile gas phase and a thin layer stationary phase of nonvolatile, high boiling liquid held on the solid support.
-The idea of fractioning gases by passage over solid or immobilized gases was first introduced in 1941.
-It is popular after 1955.
+The idea of fractioning gases by passage over solid or immobilized gases was first introduced in 1941 and became popular after 1955.

 • A sample is injected into a heating block where the compound is readily vaporized.
 The sample vapour is carried by the carrier gas into the column inlet.

 • The solute is absorbed in the head of the column by the stationary phase.
-It is traveled at its own rate through the column according to its partition coefficient value.
+However, it travels at its own rate through the column according to its partition coefficient value.

 • Solutes are eluted according to their partition coefficient and entered into the detector.